 This is a high-level look at how I performance-optimize MyListing websites for myself and my clients.
 I provide more in-depth guidance through my optimization guides and video tutorials.

-I can promise you that the approach laid out in this guide works and works exceptionally well.
+The approach laid out in this guide works exceptionally well.

 CDN

-CDNs (Content Delivery Networks) minimize the distance between website visitors and a website’s server, storing a cached version of a website’s content in multiple geographical locations.
+- They minimize the distance between website visitors and a website’s server, storing a cached version of its content in multiple locations.
 Each location contains several caching servers responsible for delivering content to visitors within its proximity, providing enhanced end-to-end reachability.

 People may argue that CDNs are only needed if you serve a global (or partially global) audience, and that’s not true.